jacg/nain4/doc/src/n4-shape.md

 ### Polar angle: `θ`

-Three methods are provided for specifying polar angles:
+Three methods are provided for specifying the two degrees of freedom in polar angles:

 + `theta_start`
 + `theta_delta`